onesoft-sudo/sudobot/docs/getting-started.md

 If you're using an IDE or editor like [VS Code](https://code.visualstudio.com/) or [WebStorm](https://www.jetbrains.com/webstorm/), you can hit Ctrl + Space (or Cmd + Space if you're on a Mac) to get auto completion and see available options.
 The IDE/editor will highlight errors inside of your config file if you have any.

 **Step 2.** Open up `config/system.json` file and similarly here you'll get autocompletion.
-But you don't need to delete everything here, just change the `system_admins` property to your User ID.
+But you don't need to delete everything here, just change the `system_admins` property, which is an array of user IDs.
+Just add your User ID into the array.
 System Admins are those who have full access to the bot and can control everything.
 They are able to run commands like `-eval`.

 ## Registering Application Commands